rjbultitude/freqi/README.md

 This package aims to:

 * Provide a simple API for creating sets of frequencies from numeric intervals
-* Return actual sonic frequencies in Hz or _relative_ frequencies for use with audio file playback
+* Return actual sonic frequencies in Hz or _relative_ frequencies for use with oscillator or audio file playback
-* Supports multiple tuning systems both tempered and just
+* Supports multiple tuning systems, both tempered and just
-* Allow for any number of semitones per octave(equal temperament mode only)
+* Allow for any number of semitones per octave (equal temperament mode only)
 * Return an array of frequencies of any length
 * Provide a way of creating frequencies from within the intervals themselves
 * Handle bad data

 What it doesn't do:

-* Does not allow for input of notes as letters
+* Does not allow for input of notes as letters (yet)
 * Does not allow for input of chords by name
 * It is not a sequencer or audio processor

 ## Dependencies

 This module has _no_ dependencies.
-Please note that dependencies for the demo were mistakenly listed in pre-1.0.1 versions.

 ## Getting Started